What do we make of the 2022 PSA Update?

 I’ve got lots of cards to send off to PSA for grading, with the majority selling for $50-$200 if you’re looking at raw copies.

-There’s no point in sending off base cards unless you’re sure that they’ll sell for more than the price of being slabbed.
+There’s no point in sending off base cards unless you’re sure that they’ll sell for more than the PSA fee.
 You’ll also have to take into account the time they’ll take to make their way back to you.
+Four months is a while to wait.

 PSA Update: Value Service Level Returns – Summary

-Expect to see a massive influx of PSA graded cards making their way onto the market in roughly four months or so, as collectors begin to dump the cards they’ve been saving over the past two years.
+Expect to see a massive influx of PSA graded cards making their way onto the market.
+Collectors will begin to dump the cards they’ve been saving over the past two years.
+Who can blame them?

-Remember, you’ll have to send in 20 cards at minimum to qualify for the $30 per card rate, which means many will be shipping off cards in massive numbers.
-This includes all of the overproduced sets from the last few years, so we’d advise to stick with parallels and rarer options if possible.
+Remember, you’ll have to send in 20 cards at minimum to qualify for the $30 per card rate.
+This means many will be shipping off cards in massive numbers.
+It includes all of the overproduced sets from the last few years.
+We’d advise to stick with parallels and rarer options if possible.